6 November 2018

 How in the flow are we, as we could even meet up with his cousin, Jaco who had some of B’s tools still from previous work sites.
 One of the sites were situated on the farm which Jaco now manages.
 We would have loved to visit him properly, but alas, no time.

-Nature close to Giyani were really beautiful so early in the morning and we saw two extremes…majestic mountains on the left covered in the thickest dark clouds as the sun were rising in the most magnificent pink on the other side.
+Nature close to Giyani was really beautiful so early in the morning and we saw two extremes… majestic mountains on the left covered in the thickest dark clouds as the sun was rising in the most magnificent pink on the other side.
 When the sun had risen completely, it was claimed by the misty clouds and could only be seen as a ball in the sky once or twice trying to show itself.
 The pink by then had disappeared completely.

 B remains the best driver I know, but being on the road so much, we do have an encounter every so often and at one point, an SUV came into our lane and headed straight towards us.
-He really misjudged himself as he were trying to overtake on a straight line.
-B were shaken up, but handled the situation very well as we had to veer off the road onto the gravel to miss the oncoming vehicle…again, we lived to tell the tale.
+He really misjudged himself as he was trying to overtake on a straight line.
+B was shaken up, but handled the situation very well as we had to veer off the road onto the gravel to miss the oncoming vehicle… again, we lived to tell the tale.

 It was absolutely awesome to have had time to read a book as I waited on site.
-I started reading a book at last that were sent to me by my friend, Zel and the timing were just perfect.
+I started reading a book, at last, that was sent to me by my friend, Zel and the timing were just perfect.
 I love it when those moments arrive and I know that I am in the flow.
 This book is called: “The subtle art of not giving a f#ck”, written by Mark Manson.
-The title reminding me of the book that B and I started a few years ago and have not worked on for the longest time.
+The title reminded me of the book that B and I started a few years ago and have not worked on for the longest time. *